What are the best Bucharest vegan restaurants?

 - ParkLake shopping mall

-The location is cute and cosy, as an old villa in the old part of Bucharest, and it’s big enough for a family lunch or dinner.
-Orders are done at the bar, they have also lovely deserts, and some of the dishes are gluten-free, which is not easy to find in Bucharest.
+The location is cute and cosy, like an old villa in the old part of Bucharest (can be a nice stop while exploring Bucharest), and it’s big enough for a family lunch or dinner.
+Orders are done at the bar, they also have lovely deserts, and some of the dishes are gluten-free, which is not easy to find in Bucharest.
 Enjoy!

 Coming to Bucharest soon?
 Save this post for later!
 Also, check out my top recommendations for my hometown, Bucharest: